Lin-Mao/DrGPUM/docs/manual.md

 ## Compile with Line Information

-GVProf relies on debug information in binaries to attribute fine-grained value metrics on individual lines, loops, and functions.
+DrGPUM relies on debug information in binaries to attribute fine-grained value metrics on individual lines, loops, and functions.

 For GPU binaries, we recommend using `-O3 -lineinfo`.